Global Health Committee

 We use science to save lives

-• We save lives by pioneering new treatments and by improving global standards of care for HIV & TB.
+• We pioneer new treatments and global standards of care for HIV & TB.

-• We uncover how the immune system fights TB and TB/HIV to save lives today and to find tomorrow’s cures.
+• We uncover how the immune system fights TB and TB/HIV to find tomorrow’s cures.